-Learn the easiest way to freeze fresh rhubarb to use later in jam, pie, crisps, or cobblers with a simple technique that takes just minutes to do!
+Learn how to freeze rhubarb the easy way to make sure all of the delicious fruit goes to good use.
+Then, you can use it later in jam, pie, crisps, or cobblers with a simple technique that takes just minutes!

 The rhubarb plant we have in our garden always surprises me when it’s ready—and I’m not always ready to use it.
 To make sure it stays fresh and I can put it to use when I have time and other fresh ingredients to pair it with, I use this easy method to freeze it for future use in pies, crisps, cobblers, and/or jam.